sayeem038/Daily-Weather/README.md

 # Contact-
 For any inquiries or feedback, please contact - mdsayeemrahman417@gmail.com

 ## Thank you for using the Weather App!
-We hope you find it useful and informative.
+I hope you find it useful and informative.